ecg-icas/icas/src/source/ads.rst

 Flag for allowing emails to be sent to the advertiser.

-.. index:: allowPayPal
+.. index:: allowPaypal
-.. _ad_allowPayPal:
+.. _ad_allowPaypal:

-allowPayPal
+allowPaypal
 """""""""""

 Flag for allowing PayPal as a payment option.